siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 ## Immediate Identities and Novelties

 The identities are familiar, but their placement is different.
+The important recovered special case is non-interaction.

 Standard arithmetic is recovered as the identity relation matrix: